Updated: May 1

 When we consciously analyze the situation.
 Break it down.
-We discover the situation is not as scary as we thought and nowhere near as stressful because it is under our control to act on a solution, so why is our society filled with so much fear?
+We discover things are not as scary as we thought and nowhere near as stressful because we can act on a solution, so why is our society filled with so much fear?

 A poll by the US National Mental Health Association found that 85% of Americans believe that the USA will experience a terrorist attack in the near future and 41% said they feel fear (Widmeyer Research & Polling, 2004).
 There are countless polls and studies proving we are living in a time of heightened fear, all one needs to do is Google fear stats to find proof that we are living in fear.

 Censorship used to ensured kids did not see images on TV.
 Today, everything is available to kids online and on their TV screens.

 Children no longer feel safe.
 After Columbine, the number of school shootings has increased and the safety features put in place to ensure their safety, makes the fear all too real for them.
-In my day, we had fire drills.
-Today, schools have lock-down drills in case of a shooter in or near the school and too many of them have experience real lock downs.
+Thirty years ago, we had fire drills.
+Today, schools have lockdown drills in case of a shooter in or near the school and too many of them have experience real lockdowns.
 Not to mention the schools with metal detectors and armed security guards telling kids everyday, school isn’t a safe place.